amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 # Sailor

-Sailor, a Wordpress admin pages transitions loader.
+Sailor, a Wordpress admin pages transitions loader condensed in 900 bytes, one-line of code.

 ## Installation